twalker/cilite/readme.md

 -------------

-Copyright (c) 2013 Tim Walker Licensed under the MIT license.
+Licensed under the MIT license.